Sameera0103/Petroleum-product-consumption-in-india-/README.md

                 3.open jupyter notebook
                 4.type the code & excecute the given code
 ## This project is designed to analyse the petroleum product cosumption in India using machine learning

+## overview
+  This project aims to provide the analyses and the recent trends in the petroleum product consumption in india.It analyses the price,consumption,increasing demands,and the crisis and produces the structured view on the collected data.

 ## Table of Contents
 1.Dependencies